A Complete Guide to GDPR, CCPA and International Privacy Laws

 Employment-related personal information is exempt from the CCPA.

-If you recognized your business in the criteria above, then ensure to comply with the CCPA requirements by complying with the following:
+If you recognized your business in the criteria above, then ensure to comply with the CCPA requirements (read about CCPA penalties) by complying with the following:

 - Inform your users how to access the data you have collected from them, upon request, and provide them with access when they request so